The Prosecutor: Filming

 On 14 November, filming took place in Sai Wan.
 Yen then took a brief hiatus to attend an awards ceremony in Singapore, and filming resumed on 19 November in Sai Ying Pun, where Yen and MC Cheung were spotted on set.
-The scene shot in Sai Ying Pun and Sheung Wan featured a fight scene with Yen and Cheung, showcasing Fai Wong Records on Bonham Strand, during a chase sequence.
+The scene shot in Sai Ying Pun and Sheung Wan featured a fight scene with Yen and Cheung, featuring Fai Wong Records on Bonham Strand, during a chase sequence.
 The nightclub fight scene was initially filmed at a disco in Wan Chai, but Yen proposed reshooting the entire sequence after the first scene, finding both the set and the extras "not authentic".
 He envisioned a set resembling high-end nightclubs in Lan Kwai Fong and suggested hiring foreign extras.
 The scene was ultimately shot at a private club on Westlands Road in Quarry Bay, and used aerial drones for filming, featuring about 40 to 50 stunt actors performing real actions in a long take without any post-production special effects.
 The small sets included the lair of the drug-trafficking syndicate, filmed at the abandoned Tat Tak School in Ping Shan, and Uncle Ma's apartment, shot on the rooftop of a building opposite the flagship Sogo store in Causeway Bay, providing views of neon light signs.
 Filming spanned across January 2024, and ultimately wrapped on 6 February 2024.